 Some immigrants are confused about the meaning of an approved I-130 petition.
 The main purpose is that it shows you have a valid relationship to immigrate your family member.

-Helping a relative win permanent residency is a two-step endeavor.
+Helping a relative win the right to live and work in the U.S. is a two-step endeavor.

-As a result, after your immigrant petition has been approved, you’ll still need to take the second step, filing for permanent residence.
+As a result, after your immigrant visa petition has been approved, you’ll still need to move to the second step of the family-based legalization process, filing your application for permanent residence.